 Once frozen, the oocyte or embryo is stored individually in liquid nitrogen at -196 degrees Celsius.
 Such a low temperature ensures all cellular activity within the oocyte or embryo is virtually halted.
 This allows the oocytes or embryos to retain their viability for an indefinite period of time.
 The infrastructure required for embryo vitrification is available with only a handful of facilities vying for the title of the best IVF center in India.

 When a patient chooses to get pregnant using one of their vitrified oocytes or embryos, a thawing process that replaces the cryoprotectant (the material that prevents the cells from freezing) with water is employed.
 This is an important step in the frozen embryo transfer process.
 The water rehydrates the cryopreserved cells and makes them usable again.
 Because of this, the frozen embryo transfer success rates with vitrification are remarkably high.
+By 2018, almost all top most IVF centers in India prefer vitrification method of freezing over slow freezing.

 Oocyte vitrification can be used by,